Customization

 Pan must connect to a special computer called a news server.
 The news server is the gateway used to access Usenet.

-Choose Servers dialog will appear.
+Choose Edit ▸ Edit News Servers and the Servers dialog will appear.
 Click on a server name and you can edit or remove it via the buttons.
-Click the button to add another server.
+Click the Add button to add another server.

 In the location section: